Waste to Art

 According to the European Environment Agency, about 10% of the total waste generated in Europe consists of what is known as 'urban waste'; these are mostly household wastes, and a lesser part of them originate in public buildings such as small businesses, schools, and hospitals.
 A significant portion of paper and cardboard waste, which constitutes 32% of school waste, is generated by art activities held in schools.
 The WatA Project will be ensured the use of waste materials in art events becomes widespread, so could be possible to reuse school waste up to 55%, and also the need for material production for art activities will be reduced.
 With the decrease in the production need, the amount of natural resources used for material production will also decrease and will be contributed to "waste prevention".

 Through the WatA project disadvantaged students who cannot access the activity materials due to economic and geographical reasons will be prevented from being deprived of their right to art education.
 Waste materials are easily accessible and bring almost no financial burden to students.
 Through WatA project will ensure the widespread use of waste materials in in-class art activities hence the financial burden on disadvantaged students and their families will be reduced.
+The WatA project will set a unique example with outputs such as education modules, teacher's handbook, academic research, and article, for future projects and educational studies in establishing an educational approach on the axis of environmental sustainability.

 As seen the WatA project objectives are covering priorities of the Erasmus+ Programme "Environment and fight against climate change", "Inclusion and Diversity", and "Digital Transformation".